School of Advanced Study

-The School of Advanced Study (SAS), a postgraduate institution of the University of London, is the UK's national centre for the promotion and facilitation of research in the humanities and social sciences.
+The School of Advanced Study (SAS), a postgraduate-only institution of the University of London, is the UK's national centre for the promotion and facilitation of research in the humanities and social sciences.
 It was established in 1994 and is based in Senate House, in Bloomsbury, central London, close to the British Museum, British Library and several of the colleges of the University of London.
 The School brings together nine research institutes, many of which have long histories, to provide a wide range of specialist research services, facilities and resources.
 It offers taught master's and research degrees in humanities and social science subjects (MA, MRes, LLM, MPhil, and PhD).

 History

 The School was established on 1 August 1994.
 Its nine institutes range in age; the oldest, the Institute of Historical Research, was founded in 1921; the youngest, the Institute of Philosophy, was founded in 2005.

 Location

 The School is in Senate House, the administrative centre of the University of London, in Bloomsbury, central London.